Hrshaya2/Hrshaya2/README.md

 - 👋 Hi, I’m @Hrshaya2
-- 👀 I’m interested in web development.
+- 👀 I’m interested in web development and Software Engineering.
 - 🌱 I’m currently done my all the exams and hope graduate september 2026.
 - 💞️ I’m looking to collaborate on Software Engineering.
 - 📫 How to reach me harshalakshitha001@gmial.com